APEX — Entrepreneurial Potential · BD SELECT

 Protect the delegation muscle

 Venture judgment is weakest on People & Delegation (2/4).
-With high Independence, he will default to doing everything himself; one fully delegated area per quarter is the antidote.
+With high Independence, he will tend to do everything himself.
+The answer is to delegate one full area per quarter.

 4